thoughtfulbloke/MWZ/README.md

 ---
 title: "MWZ station 10 HHZ exploratory analysis"
 author: "David Hood"
-date: "2023-05-11"
+date: "2023-05-23"
 output:
   html_document:
     keep_md: yes
+    fig_caption: yes
-  pdf_document: default
+  pdf_document:
+    fig_width: 6
+    fig_height: 3.5
   word_document: default
 ---

-Individual seismograph readings are being looked at to inform the discussion about the Geonet earthquake database having significantly more earthquakes at night.
+This draft replaces the MAy 11th 2023 draft.
+It is a rewrite to add clarity and explanation about the steps used and reasons, but does not change the conclusions.

+## Motivation

+There are significantly more (56.09% of 100,279) earthquakes at night in the Geonet New Zealand earthquake catalogue.
+While I have ruled out a number of explanations based on correlations between the catalog and other sources, I have been advised to check the seismograph readings themselves rather than the interpreted values.

-A particular, discussion focus was on the STA/LTA caluclation for determining likely earthquakes, where STA/LTA is
+A particular, discussion focus was on the STA/LTA calculation for determining likely earthquakes, where STA/LTA is

 $$
 \frac{mean(squaredAmplitudeSamplesFromShortTermWindow)}{mean(squaredAmplitudeSamplesFromLongTermWindow)}
 $$

 With the unusual high signals of earthquake events being more dominant in the short term time window when compared to the long term time window where background noise is more dominant.

 If daytime noise is high enough it could be lowering the ratio (via raising the denominator in proportion to the numerator) enough to miss earthquakes give a similar rate of events in the day and night.

-If noise is not the cause then large signal readings should actually be occurring more frequently at night.
+If raised noise is not the cause then large signal readings should actually be occurring more frequently at night.
+This acts as a test of the consistency of the noise explanation by testing what should be a predictable outcome of the noise explanation.

+## Matawai/ MWZ

-Matawai/ MWZ is being looked at in detail, as the first seismograph considered (HAZ) showed a moving skew in the overall distribution through the day, and Matawai is near to an Electronic Weather Station that records hourly temperature for examining that phenomena.
-The two stations share the features of being located near to the East Cape, which has a very high proportion of recorded nighttime earthquakes, the seismographs recording more extreme events at night, and the seismograph showing a daily moving skew in the distribution of recorded entries.
+Matawai/ MWZ is being looked at in detail, as the first seismograph considered (HAZ) showed a moving skew in the overall distribution through the day (see Appendix 1), and Matawai is near to an Electronic Weather Station that records hourly temperature for examining that phenomena.
+The two stations share the features of being located near to the East Cape, which has a very high proportion of recorded nighttime earthquakes (58-60% compared to the national average of 56%), the seismographs recording more extreme events at night, and the seismograph showing a daily moving skew in the distribution of recorded entries.

 ## Specific Terms